azerella/lshw/README.md

 [![GitHub license](https://img.shields.io/github/license/adamzerella/lshw.svg)](https://github.com/adamzerella/lshw/blob/master/LICENSE)
 [![GitHub issues](https://img.shields.io/github/issues/adamzerella/lshw.svg)](https://github.com/adamzerella/lshw/issues)

-This project aims to be as authentic as possible when it comes to the usage of `lshw`.
-This tool originally doesn't prompt the user for a CLI argument when run, it simply spits out all the information when executed.
+This project aims to be as authentic as possible when it comes to the usage of the original [lshw](https://www.unix.com/man-page/linux/1/lshw/).
+While aiming to be authentic, features like HTML output have been improved for HTML5 compatibility.

-> **NOTE**: This project is currently quite new and lacks many of the features from the original `lshw` tool.
+> **NOTE**: This project lacks many of the features from the original `lshw` tool.
 Additional issues arise when the Node.js `os` library doesn't provide low-level support for things like PCI devices or motherboard bus information.

 # Prerequisites
 This project preferences LTS releases: